-Thinking at both the macroscopic systems level and the microscopic individual level for both staff and patients, helps to identify the intended and unintended consequences of interventions.
+Thinking at both the macroscopic systems level and the microscopic individual level for both staff and patients helps to identify the intended and unintended consequences of interventions.
 Macroscopic standardisation can work for nations, states and facilities – with localised support for ‘microscopic’ individualisation to humanise interactions.

 Such a system is robust and strengthened by external pressures, such as societal expectations and technological change.
 Why?
 Because local adaptation ensures that what matters to patients, and staff, gets done first.
-Satisfaction in work is the result.
+Satisfaction at work is the result.
 High performing staff, teams and facilities are built on the great culture that develops.

 “Everyone thinks of changing the world, but no one thinks of changing himself” – Leo Tolstoy